2024 Major League Baseball postseason: (AL1) New York Yankees vs. (NL1) Los Angeles Dodgers

 The Dodgers became the first visiting team to win the World Series at Yankee Stadium since the Florida Marlins in 2003.
 They also became the first team to beat both teams from New York City in the postseason, as they previously beat the Mets in the NLCS.
 The only previous team to have played both the Yankees and the Mets in the same postseason, the 1999 Atlanta Braves, defeated the Mets in the NLCS but lost the World Series to the Yankees.
-The Dodgers would return to the World Series the next year, and narrowly defeated the Toronto Blue Jays in seven games after being two outs away from elimination in Game 7.
+The Dodgers returned to the World Series the next year, and narrowly defeated the Toronto Blue Jays in seven games to repeat as World Series champions after being two outs away from elimination in Game 7.

 With the loss, the Yankees’ record against the California-based teams in the World Series fell to 4–3 all-time.